Chuck, Wilson and the emergence of artificial minds in human-AI conversations: Introduction

-We argue that characters exist as minded and psychologically continuous entities on the basis of their being `real patterns' \citep{dennett1989intentional, dennett1991real}.
-Much like a `glider' in John Conway’s \textit{Game of Life} (which is realised by but distinct from the underlying grid of pixels), a character is a necessary element of any compressed representation of the user-LLM interaction that facilitates accurate, robust and tractable predictions with respect to the causal structure of the interaction \citep{gardner1970game}.
-To make predictions about the interaction dynamics solely in terms of the underlying computational and neural substrates is computationally intractable.
-Attributing a distinct set of mental states to the character, in contrast, enables efficient prediction and explanation of the conversational dynamics in a way that lower-level descriptions cannot.
-Hence characters exist as minded and psychologically continuous entities.
-Even so, the nature of character minds needs to be carefully theorised.
-In particular, how characters arising in user-LLM interactions differ from merely anthropomorphised entities such as the volleyball Wilson in the film \textit{Cast Away} (2000), and fictional characters like Frodo Baggins, which readers may bring to life in their imaginations but which are presumably non-minded person-like entities.
-We suggest that the ability of LLMs to maintain a shared imaginative workspace with the user, generating actions which cohere with a shared (or at least overlapping) folk psychological model of the character’s behavioural and psychological dispositions, is critical for the character to exhibit mindedness.
+We think, minimally, that characters are rationally intelligible as minded entities, and as such it may be pragmatically useful to treat them \textit{as if} they had mental states such as beliefs and desires which exhibit psychological continuity over the course of a conversation.
+But we think that the utility of mental states as a predictive and explanatory resource for characters points to a stronger metaphysical claim: it is at least plausible that characters exist as minded and psychologically continuous entities on the basis of their being ``real patterns’' \citep{dennett1991real, dennett1989intentional}.
+Much like a ``glider'' in John Conway’s \textit{Game of Life} (which is realised by but distinct from the underlying grid of pixels), the mental states of characters are a necessary element of any compressed representation of the user-LLM interaction that facilitates accurate, robust and tractable predictions with respect to the causal structure of the interaction \citep{gardner1970game}.
+To make predictions about the conversational dynamics solely in terms of the underlying computational and neural substrates is intractable.
+Attributing a set of mental states to the character, in contrast, enables efficient prediction and explanation of the conversational dynamics in a way that lower-level descriptions do not.
+On one plausible form of realism about mental states, namely, Dennett-style instrumentalist realism, this is sufficient for the existence and mindedness of characters.
+Hence to the extent that this view offers a plausible ontology for mental states, it is plausible that characters exist as minded and psychologically continuous entities.